 One study that looked at medical students’ performance had a group of students take an art criticism course at a local museum and compared their performance with the control group, who didn’t take the course.
 Results found that the medical students who took the art course ended up being better at diagnosing eye diseases than the control group.
 They exposed themselves to something completely outside their career and it ended up making them better doctors.

-In 2020, take that course you’ve been wanting to try, spend a day reading a book on a topic you know nothing about, or take up a new hobby.
+Take that course you’ve been wanting to try, spend a day reading a book on a topic you know nothing about, or take up a new hobby.
 Creativity can come from anywhere and can help you work smarter in the year ahead.